 Chris Casuccio has worked with Westwood Creative Artists, in various capacities, since May 2006.
 He currently assists John Pearce and Hilary McMahon and is WCA’s Permissions Manager.
-His current shared-client list includes Jeannie Marshall, Victor Malarek, Scott Thornley, Harriet Alida Lye, d leonard freeston, Bryce Wylde, Katja Rudolph, Avi Silberstein, James McWilliams, Manda Gillespie and Alexandra Shimo.
+His current shared-client list includes Ian Halperin, Max Wallace, Jeannie Marshall, Scott Thornley, Bryce Wylde, Katja Rudolph, Peter Nowak, Avi Silberstein, James McWilliams, Manda Gillespie and Alexandra Shimo.
 He has also co-represented projects for George Jonas and Richard Wagamese.

 Lien De Nil